-Working closely with leading organizations and initiatives – including Ceres, the Principles for Responsible Investment, Second Nature, Sustainable Investments Institute, Sustainable Endowments Institute, Responsible Endowments Coalition, CDP, and many others – the network engages key leaders and stakeholders in the higher education, business, and non-profit sectors.
+Working closely with leading organizations and initiatives – including Ceres, the World Resources Institute, the Principles for Responsible Investment, Second Nature, Sustainable Investments Institute, Sustainable Endowments Institute, Responsible Endowments Coalition, CDP, and many others – the network engages key leaders and stakeholders in the higher education, business, and non-profit sectors.
 It provides opportunities for learning and education, peer networking, convening, thought leadership and information exchange to support progress towards its vision of intentionally designed endowments becoming the norm in higher education and beyond.

 IEN is an initiative of The Crane Institute of Sustainability, a tax-exempt 501(c)(3) non-profit.
 It is coordinated by Georges Dyer and Tony Cortese and based in Boston, MA.